 What is Mental Health Mentoring?

-Mental health mentors can help with the following:
+Mental Health Mentoring is available to students with a mental health disability.
+Mentors can help with the following:

-- Providing individually tailored support sessions to help you identify and address the ways in which your mental health issue or disability may be impacting on your studies and vice versa.
+- Providing individually tailored support sessions to help you identify and address the ways in which your mental health disability may be impacting on your studies and vice versa.

 - Exploring strategies for improving your general wellbeing, with the aim of enabling you to participate more fully on your chosen course.